Introduction

 Short Put: Our view

-Novice traders should use the bull put spread strategy as an alternative to the short put.
-This is because the bull put spread offers the investor defined risk.
-The undefined risk nature of the short put strategy makes it riskier.
-Finally, we prefer to use the put ratio spread strategy when trading indexes like SPY.
+Newer traders should consider the bull put spread as a safer alternative to the short put.
+The bull put spread offers defined risk, while the short put's risk is undefined.
+For index trading (like SPY), we prefer the put ratio spread.

 Short Put: Knowledge Check